Extreme heat events: How to protect yourself from the health effects of extreme heat

 Stay hydrated

-Drink plenty of cool liquids (especially water) before you feel thirsty to decrease your risk of dehydration (not having enough fluids in your body).
-Thirst is not a good indicator of dehydration.
+Drink plenty of liquids (especially water) before you feel thirsty to decrease your risk of dehydration (not having enough fluids in your body).
+You may be dehydrated even if you are not thirsty.
+Stay hydrated.

 Stay cool